-Navy ROTC is unique in that students can choose to join either the Navy or the Marines through the completion of the program.
-As of 2015, there were just over 184,000 active duty Marines and more than 330,000 individuals serving on active duty in the Navy.
+Navy ROTC is unique in that students can choose to join either the Navy or the Marines following the completion of the program.
+As of 2017, there were 182,000 active duty Marines and more than 324,000 individuals serving on active duty in the Navy.
 Participating in a Navy ROTC program can lead to a promising career as an officer.
 College-aged students and currently enlisted individuals hoping to earn their commission are eligible to participate, and many scholarships are available to help students achieve their dreams.

 Traditional Navy ROTC